Frequently Asked Questions

 Relative to income, a senior citizen may qualify for the Homeowner's Property Tax Credit Program described above.
 There are tax assistance programs in Washington County based on age.
-See the following link for detail information about the Senior Citizen Supplement to the State Homeowners' Tax Credit Program.
+See the following links for detailed information about the Senior Citizen Supplemental Homeowners' Property Tax Credit FAQ and Resolution.

 The Homestead Tax Credit limits the increase in taxable assessment each year to a fixed percentage.
 Every county and municipality in Maryland is required to limit taxable assessment increases to no more than 10% per year.
 Washington County has approved a 5% credit beginning July 1, 2007.